 I often get a lot of questions such as “Is it true that Hong Kong has no green space?” or “How can such a small area fit 7 million people?”

 Well, it’s all about what you grow up with and what you have.
-As a girl who was born and raised in the New Territories of Hong Kong, I bring to you ten things that you should know about Hong Kong.
+As a girl who was born and raised in the New Territories of Hong Kong, I bring to you ten Hong Kong facts!

 With countless small mountains scattered across the whole of Hong Kong as well as several beautiful islands, there are no shortage of natural wonders in the land.
 For instance, I have climbed up Sunset Peak and trekked to see basaltic columns at one of Hong Kong’s geological parks.
 So if you do visit Hong Kong, make sure you see the other side of her too.

-#3: You can use the Octopus Card for almost EVERYTHINGPhoto by Canadian Pacific / CC
+3. You can use the Octopus Card for almost EVERYTHING

-It’s a top up card that’s not dissimilar to the Oyster Card of London, except it’s so much more.
+It’s basically a top-up card that’s not dissimilar to the Oyster Card of London, except it’s so much more.
 You can purchase one at any MTR station or convenience store for HK$50 ($6.40+) and you get discounts on travels.

-It doesn’t apply to all shops, but most boutiques often don’t open until well after 11.
-You might get better luck in big shopping malls, but if you are going to privately owned shops like the ones I frequent in Mon Kok, then you better save your visit till lunch time.
+It doesn’t apply to all shops, but most boutiques often don’t open until well after 11AM.
+You might get better luck in big shopping malls, but if you are going to privately owned shops like the ones I frequent in Mong Kok, then you better save your visit till lunchtime.

 But hey – a dime saved is a dime earned!

-#7: We are a fast paced nation with attitude
+7. We are a fast-paced nation with an attitude

 We will shove; we will push and we will “tsk” – just know that it’s nothing personal either.

 Hong Kong is a sub-tropical country and the temperature rarely goes below 6 degrees at most.
-With an average temperature of around 27 degree celcius, people tend to start bundling up if it falls below 20!
+With an average temperature of around 27 degrees Celcius, people tend to start bundling up if it falls below 20!

-By applying this rule, my name is therefore: Yung Nam Cheah.
-When I first went to UK, people constantly tried to call me Yung (and still do), thinking that Nam is my middle name when in fact it is Cheah that is my middle name.
+By applying this rule, my name is, therefore: Yung Nam Cheah.
+When I first went to the UK, people constantly tried to call me Yung (and still do), thinking that Nam is my middle name when in fact it is Cheah that is my middle name.
 Talk about major confusion!